kubernetes/ingress-nginx/examples/customization/custom-vts-metrics/nginx/README.md

 # Deploying the Nginx Ingress controller

-This example aims to demonstrate the deployment of an nginx ingress controller and use a ConfigMap to enable nginx vts module and export metrics for prometheus.
+This example aims to demonstrate the deployment of an nginx ingress controller and use a ConfigMap to enable nginx vts module and export metrics for prometheus,to enable vts metric,you can simply run `kubectl apply -f nginx`,a deployment and service will be created which already has a `prometheus.io/scrap: 'true'` annotation and if you added the recommended Prometheus service-endpoint scraping [configuration](https://raw.githubusercontent.com/prometheus/prometheus/master/documentation/examples/prometheus-kubernetes.yml), Prometheus will scrape it automatically and you start using the generated metrics right away.

 ## Default Backend